RarelyCharlie/rarelycharlie.github.io/_draft/7cups.md

 Some listeners indicate in their profiles that they don't take 1-to-1 chats at all at the present time.

-Listeners can formally take a break from 7 Cups at any time, but when they do this their profile disappears from view and no one can tell what happened to them.
+Listeners can formally take a break from 7 Cups whenever they like, but when they do this their profile disappears from view and no one can tell what happened to them.
 As a result, many listeners who take a break do it in a less formal way with an explanatory message in their profile.

 ### Ending chats